MozillaFoundation/mofo-standards/README.md

 For every npm-managed project, `"license" : "MPL-2.0"` should be included in the `package.json` file.

+## Publishing to npm

+When publishing a shared library to npm, be sure to include `mozillafoundation` as a collaborator.
+This ensures that ops has access to administrate the module if necessary.

 ## GitHub Flow

 Active projects and future projects will use GitHub flow for branching.
 This means that new features should be written in feature branches based on `master`.
 When ready, open a pull request against `master` to have the new feature (or fix) brought into the base branch.
 Branches should only merge into master when fully completed, so other people's work is never blocked.